kagsimsek/Fey2n/README.md

 Items to improve:

+[x] Instead of a notebook, convert it to an .m file for better run time, though I'm not sure if this is a myth or not.

 [x]	The DiracChain operator should be improved so as to contain 2n-fermion operators in the SMEFT.

 [ ]	There should be a smarter way to extract the vertex types, which can indeed be done with a simple For loop, which I will do next probably.